enisdenjo/graphql-ws/PROTOCOL.md

 1. _Client_ generates a unique ID for the following operation
 1. _Client_ dispatches the `Subscribe` message with the generated ID through the `id` field and the requested operation passed through the `payload` field
    <br>_All future communication is linked through this unique ID_
-1. _Server_ triggers the `onSubscribe` callback

-   - If `ExecutionArgs` are **not** returned, the arguments will be formed and validated using the payload
-   - If `ExecutionArgs` are returned, they will be used directly

-1. _Server_ executes the streaming GraphQL operation using the arguments provided above
+1. _Server_ executes the streaming GraphQL operation
 1. _Server_ checks if the generated ID is unique across active streaming subscriptions

    - If **not** unique, the _server_ will close the socket with the event `4409: Subscriber for <generated-id> already exists`
    - If unique, continue...

-1. _Server_ triggers the `onNext` callback
+1. _Server_ dispatches results over time with the `Next` message

-   - If `ExecutionResult` is **not** returned, the direct events from the source stream will be dispatched with the `Next` message
-   - If `ExecutionResult` is returned, it will be dispatched with the `Next` message instead of every event from the source stram

 1. - _Client_ stops the subscription by dispatching a `Complete` message
    - _Server_ completes the source stream
-   - _Server_ triggers the `onComplete` callback, if specified
      <br>_or_
-   - _Server_ triggers the `onComplete` callback, if specified
    - _Server_ dispatches the `Complete` message indicating that the source stream has completed
    - _Client_ completes the stream observer